Non-stable K_1-functors of multiloop groups: of Laurent polynomials and power series over general rings

 \subsection{Relative roots and relative root subschemes}

 In order to prove Theorem~\ref{thm:E-decomp}, we need to use the notions of relative roots and relative root subschemes.
 These notions were initially introduced and studied in~\cite{PS}, and further developed in~\cite{St-thes}.

-Since the latter text has not been published in English, we reproduce here some statements and proofs.
+Let $R$ be a commutative ring.
+Let $G$ be a reductive group scheme over $R$.
+Let $P$ be a parabolic subgroup scheme of $G$ over $R$, and let $L$ be a Levi subgroup of $P$.
+By~\cite[Exp.
+XXII, Prop.
+2.8]{SGA3} the root system $\Phi$ of $G_{\overline{k(s)}}$, $s\in\Spec R$, is constant locally in the Zariski topology on $\Spec R$.
+The type of the root system of $L_{\overline{k(s)}}$ is determined by a Dynkin subdiagram of the Dynkin diagram of $\Phi$, which is also constant Zariski-locally on $\Spec R$ by~\cite[Exp.
+XXVI, Lemme 1.14 and Prop.
+1.15]{SGA3}.
+In particular, if $\Spec R$ is connected, all these data are constant on $\Spec R$.